 \spacingset{1}

 \spacingset{2}

-\paragraph{Unconditional Evaluation Dataset (Small Conditioning Set U-Net)} We apply the process described in Section~\ref{sec:validation} and the previous paragraph but with varying parameters and observed proportions as shown in Algorithm~\ref{algo:linhartmethod}.
-We generate $m=4000$ NCS-approximated unconditional simulations using either varying range $\lambda \in \{1,2,3,4,5\}}$, fixed smoothness $\nu = 1.5$, and fixed observed proportion $\rho=.05$ for the parameter U-Net, or varying observed proportion $\rho \in \{0.01,0.05,0.1,0.25,0.5\}$ with fixed range $\lambda = 3$ and smoothness $\nu = 1.5$ for the proportion U-Net.
+\paragraph*{Unconditional Validation Dataset (Parameter and Proportion U-Net)} We apply the process described in Section~\ref{sec:validation} and the previous paragraph but with varying parameters and observed proportions as shown in Algorithm~\ref{algo:linhartmethod}.
+We generate $m=4000$ NCS-approximated unconditional simulations using either varying range $\lambda \in \{1,2,3,4,5\}$, fixed smoothness $\nu = 1.5$, and fixed observed proportion $\rho=.05$ for the parameter U-Net, or varying observed proportion $\rho \in \{0.01,0.05,0.1,0.25,0.5\}$ with fixed range $\lambda = 3$ and smoothness $\nu = 1.5$ for the proportion U-Net.

 \spacingset{1}

 \spacingset{2}